 Communications Security.
 The Firm will generally try to communicate with Client by any means that Client prefers, including telephone, mobile phone, email, text messaging, messaging and collaboration platforms, and other similar means.
 Not all forms of these communications are as secure as all others; therefore, when Client initiates communications or shares documents with the Firm through any of these means, Client is consenting to the Firm using the reciprocal method to respond or share documents with Client (which may include document sharing in the cloud).
 In such circumstances, the Firm is not responsible for any breach of the communications by third parties.

 Cybersecurity Protocols.
 Wiring and ACH instructions sent via email should never be trusted.
-If Client receives wiring or ACH instructions via email that appear to originate from the Firm, Client is required to first confirm such instructions via telephone with either Nancy Rennaker or Kathryn Dull prior to initiating a transfer of funds.
+If Client receives wiring or ACH instructions via email that appear to originate from the Firm, Client is required to first confirm such instructions via telephone with either Nancy Rennaker or Jasmine Jowers Prout prior to initiating a transfer of funds.
 The Firm is not liable for funds lost due to fraudulent account transfers that were not confirmed in advance according to these instructions.